Jaybear411/CardCounterChecker/README.md

 - **Real-time Detection:** See how likely your play pattern matches known card counters
 - **Visualization:** Graph showing your detection score over time
 - **Risk Level Indicator:** Visual feedback on how suspicious your play appears

-## Customization
+- **Correlation Analysis:** View the correlation matrix between different player behaviors

-- Modify the synthetic data generation to match your real-world dataset
+- **Eigenvalue Decomposition:** See the principal components of player behavior
-- Tune the various thresholds for each detection method
+- **Cholesky Decomposition:** View the Cholesky factors of the correlation matrix
-- Adjust the number of SVD components based on your dataset's complexity
+- **Kalman Filter State:** Track the estimated state of player behavior over time
-- Change the visualization settings to highlight specific aspects of the data
+- **Markov Chain Predictions:** See predictions of future betting patterns